nuuuwan/news_lk3_data/README.md

 ### Special announcement from the Ministry of Education

 *2024-06-26 18:15:21* · [`adalk`](https://www.ada.lk/breaking_news/අධ්‍යාපන-අමාත්‍යාංශයෙන්-විශේෂ-නිවේදනයක්/11-410455) · `si`

+The Ministry of Education announced the establishment of a national university dedicated to education, aiming to enhance teaching standards across Sri Lanka.
+This initiative comes after recognizing the need for a specialized institution to train future educators effectively.
+The university, set to open its doors to students in 2028, will focus on preparing graduates to teach various subjects at schools nationwide.

+🟩

 Ministry of Education issued a statement saying that a national university has been launched to education and will join school after 2028 graduates..
 The announcement is as follows.